9 Causes Of Hair Loss And Weight Gain In Women

 • Menopause

-During menopause, the estrogen and progesterone levels decrease in women.
+Hair loss during menopause is quite common.
+During this stage of life, the estrogen and progesterone levels decrease in women.
 Low progesterone levels often lead to increased androgen levels.
-This shift in hormones during menopause is responsible for hair loss, mood swings, and weight gain (14).
+This shift in hormones during menopause causes hair fall, mood swings, and weight gain (14).

 • Stress